luisDDmayorga/NHL_Final_Project/README.md

 # Becoming a NHL analyst from scracht

-## Creating a model able to predict wheter or not a team will make the PlayOffs this season (21-22)
+## Creating a model able to predict if a team will make the PlayOffs this season (21-22)
 ## Creating a model able to predict the player performance this season (21-22)

 <p align="center"><img width="300" alt="nhl" src="https://user-images.githubusercontent.com/90793442/146153272-dc60850c-ca8f-46ed-a2c0-fb368696fd5e.png"></p>